selfcustody/krux/docs/getting-started/usage/loading-a-mnemonic.en.md

 #### Fingerprint
 * :material-fingerprint: ` 73c5da0a `:
 The BIP-32 master wallet's fingerprint, if you have it noted down, will help you make sure you entered the correct mnemonic and passphrase (optional) and will load the expected wallet.
+Just to reinforce, the fingerprint is the best checksum you can have, it's good to note it down.

 #### Network
 * ` Mainnet `: